ts-manuel/monerator/README.md

 ## Introduction

 **Monerator** is an automation tool that simplifies the setup of **Monero**, **P2Pool**, and **XMRig**.
-Each component can be installed and configured independently using user-editable configuration files located in the `config/` directory, allowing full control over the installation process.
+Each component can be installed and configured independently with user-editable configuration files located in the `config/` directory, allowing full control over the installation process.

-Monerator is compatible with **Ubuntu and Debian-based Linux distributions**.
+Monerator is compatible with **Ubuntu and Debian-based Linux distributions**.\
 Work is based on monerominer by Mik: https://github.com/mik-tf/monerominer

 ## Features